hackforla/CivicTechJobs/CONTRIBUTING.md

 > **Note: Make sure to check out our [installation instructions](https://github.com/hackforla/CivicTechJobs/wiki/Installation-Instructions) to set up your development environment before working on any issues!**

 1. Find a developer issue to work on from our [prioritized backlog](https://github.com/hackforla/CivicTechJobs/projects/1#column-10928271).
-(Hint: look for the 'frontend' or 'backend' label).
-The size label will signal the amount of work the issue might involve, with a higher number indicating greater work.
+(Hint: look for the `frontend` or `backend` label).
+The `size` label will signal the amount of work the issue might involve, with a higher number indicating greater work.
+For a development team member, we encourage taking the topmost `frontend` or `backend` issue, as they are arranged by priority by role.
 2. Assign yourself to the issue.
 (Hint: see [step 4](https://docs.github.com/en/issues/tracking-your-work-with-issues/assigning-issues-and-pull-requests-to-other-github-users#assigning-an-individual-issue-or-pull-request).)
 3. Move the issue from the prioritized backlog to the [in progress](https://github.com/hackforla/CivicTechJobs/projects/1#column-10928272) column.
 (Hint, see [step 5](https://docs.github.com/en/issues/organizing-your-work-with-project-boards/tracking-work-with-project-boards/adding-issues-and-pull-requests-to-a-project-board#adding-issues-and-pull-requests-to-a-project-board-from-the-sidebar).)
 4. [From your local repo, create a branch off of main.](https://git-scm.com/book/en/v2/Git-Branching-Branches-in-a-Nutshell)